opencap/protocol/CAP.md

 }
 ```

-Bob's wallet can notify Bob that a valid address was found, and the wallet can now route a payment to Alice through her address of the type Bob wants to send to.
+Bob's wallet notifies Bob that two valid addresses ware found.
+The wallet can now route a payment to Alice through her address of the type Bob chooses.

-Some assets have multiple types.
-In these instances it is possible that an alias has mutliple addresses stored, one of each type.
-For this reason all available address types of the given asset are returned in an array.
-In the above example segwit addresses and legacy addresses have different types in regards to the BTC asset.

-Each asset type has it's own file specifying the quirks of that asset, the names of the address types, etc.
+Each asset has it's own file specifying the quirks of that asset, the names of the address types, etc. Those details are found here: [Assets](/Assets.md)